What Amazon Q Developer Does

 The transformation agent is Amazon Q Developer's most impressive and unique capability.
 When Amazon needed to upgrade 1,000 internal applications from Java 8 to Java 17, the Q transformation agent completed the work in two days — a task estimated to take months with manual effort.
 The agent analyzes your repository, creates a new branch, transforms code across multiple files, updates dependencies, generates test cases, and documents its reasoning.
 This is not theoretical: it is battle-tested at Amazon's own scale.
 For enterprise teams managing legacy Java codebases, this capability alone can justify the subscription cost.

 The agentic coding chat, which received a major update in April 2025, scored 66 percent on SWE-Bench Verified and 49 percent on SWT-Bench — placing it at or near the top of autonomous coding leaderboards at the time.
 The agent can plan multi-step implementations, create and modify files across your project, run tests, and iterate on failures.
-As of August 2025, the Pro tier includes 1,000 agentic interactions per month, which is generous compared to competitors with more restrictive limits.
+AWS now frames the Free tier as 50 agentic requests per month, while the Pro tier at $19/month includes higher agentic-request limits rather than a fixed 1,000-interaction headline.
 The context window supports up to 100KB of code, and conversation search lets you revisit previous sessions.

 Setup is notably smooth — typically under five minutes.
 You can authenticate with an AWS Builder ID (free, no AWS account required) or through IAM Identity Center for organizational management.
 The extension installs from the VS Code or JetBrains marketplace with a single click, and the sidebar interface is clean and unobtrusive.
 For AWS Console users, Q Developer is built directly into the console experience, answering questions about your infrastructure, generating CLI commands, and explaining cost breakdowns without any additional setup.
 The 90-day IAM Identity Center session length eliminates the constant re-authentication that plagues other enterprise tools.